U.S. says Iran's nuclear reactor plans 'deeply troubling'

 Iran says the Arak plant will make isotopes for medical and agricultural use.
 But analysts say this type of facility can also produce plutonium for weapons if the spent fuel is reprocessed - something Iran says it has no intention of doing.

-Tasked with ensuring that nuclear material is not diverted for military purposes, the IAEA says Iran must urgently give it design data about Arak to allow it to monitor the site properly.
+Tasked with ensuring that nuclear material is not diverted for military purposes, the IAEA says Iran must urgently give it design data about Arak, warning that it would otherwise restrict its ability to monitor the site effectively.

-"We are deeply troubled that Iran claims that the IR-40 heavy water reactor at Arak could be commissioned as soon as early 2014, but still refuses to provide the requisite design information," Joseph Macmanus, the U.S. ambassador to the IAEA, told the 35-nation Board of Governors.
+"We are deeply troubled that Iran claims that the IR-40 heavy water reactor at Arak could be commissioned as soon as early 2014, but still refuses to provide the requisite design information for the reactor," Joseph Macmanus, the U.S. ambassador to the IAEA, told the 35-nation Board of Governors.

 He cited IAEA rules that a member state must inform the Vienna-based U.N. agency about a nuclear plant, and give design details, as soon as it has decided to build one.
-Iran says it must only do so 180 days before bringing atom fuel to the plant.
+Iran says it must only do so before loading nuclear fuel into the reactor.

-"Iran's refusal to fulfill this basic obligation must necessarily cause one to ask whether Iran is again pursuing covert nuclear activities," Macmanus said.
+"Iran's refusal to fulfil this basic obligation must necessarily cause one to ask whether Iran is again pursuing covert nuclear activities," Macmanus said, according to a copy of his speech to the closed-door gathering.

-IAEA chief inspector Herman Nackaerts told the board that Iran last provided design information about Arak more than six years ago, when it was at an early stage of construction.

-It was "sketchy or incomplete and additional information is now required," he said, according to one diplomat.

-The West suspects Iran is seeking the capability to develop nuclear weapons behind the facade of an atomic energy program.
+The West suspects Iran is seeking the capability to develop nuclear weapons behind the facade of an atomic energy programme.

+But diplomats and experts say Arak could offer Iran a second route to nuclear bombs, if it decided to build them.

 Iran says its nuclear work is a bid to generate electricity and also to make progress in other areas of scientific research.
 It denies accusations it is seeking to develop atomic weapons.